google-marketing-solutions/ariel/README.md

 web interface for uploading videos, creating translations, and redubbing the video with translated audio.

+## Note on Data Residency
+Ariel uses Google Gemini Text-To-Speech (TTS).
+This model is only available using the global Cloud Region.
+To simplify deployment, as certain versions of Gemini models are not available in every region, we also use the global region when sending data to Gemini.
+If you have strict policies on data residency, please be aware that the solution will require bespoke changes to meet your requirements and cannot be used as is.

 ## Requirements

 The solution requires the following Google APIs and services to be enabled in